cloudmesh-community/book/chapters/devops/puppet.md

 are specified by prefixing hash character.Setting line consists name of setting followed by equal sign, value of setting are specified in this section.
-Setting variable value generally consists of one word but multiple can be specified in rare cases[hid-sp18-523-config].
+Setting variable value generally consists of one word but multiple can be specified in rare cases [@hid-sp18-523-config].

 ## Setting up Puppet master